-This honors level course covers an in-depth foundation in biology, necessary for students interested in one day taking AP Biology.
+This honors level course covers an in depth foundation in biology, necessary for students interested in one day taking AP Biology.
 This course includes a formal science fair project during quarters 1-2, regular laboratory work, projects, and a thorough understanding of scientific inquiry.
 Course content encompasses interrelationships of living things, levels of biological organization, cellular biology, biochemistry, genetics, creation, and evolution.
 All content is taught from a Biblical Worldview.
 Students should be prepared to conduct projects and write a formal lab report.
 Learning activities include teacher-lead instruction, group work, student seatwork, project-based learning, and lab exercises with both student-choice and teacher-choice grouping.
 Students will often work independently from the teacher in order to achieve student autonomy expected of upper school students.
 Classes are structured to utilize every minute for learning and assessing understanding.
 Real world application is a daily objective.
 Higher-level thinking is incorporated into each lesson as well as use of technology when applicable to increase student achievement.
 Students are expected to review and study the content covered in class outside of school daily.
+All courses are a length of two semesters unless otherwise specified.
+Honors and AP courses need teacher recommendation.
+Dual Credit courses need counselor recommendation.